Will not discard trams, Bengal govt says on 150 years of service | Science-Environment

 - India

-The tramways carnival is back in Kolkata after a gap of four years on Friday, marking 150 years of the only operational tram system in the country.
+The tramways carnival is back in Kolkata after a gap of four years, marking 150 years of the only operational tram system in the country.

-Since 1996, ‘Tramjatra’, a global collaboration of tram enthusiasts, artists, environmentalists, and communities, have been in motion in Melbourne and Kolkata.
-The festival highlights the value of trams through awareness campaigns for cultural heritage, healthy living and sustainability.
+Since 1996, 'Tramjatra', a global collaboration of tram enthusiasts, artists, environmentalists, and communities, has been in motion in Melbourne and Kolkata.
+The festival highlights the value of trams through awareness campaigns for cultural heritage, healthy living, and sustainability.

 The theme of this year's Tramjatra is Heritage, Clean Air and Green Mobility.